Aitkenvale

 Aitkenvale has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that could impact the area.
+AreaSearch has identified three projects expected to impact the area.
 Notable projects are Harris Crossing Estate, Willows Shopping Centre Redevelopment, Annandale Christian College Master Plan, and Sanctum Estate.
-Relevant details about these projects are listed below.
+The following details these projects in order of likely relevance.

 Professional plan users can use the search below to filter and access additional projects.